 DCC promotes and maintains educational and employment opportunities without regard to race, color, sex, ethnicity, religion, gender, age (except when age is a bona fide occupational qualification), disability, national origin, or other non-merit factors.
 DCC prohibits sexual harassment, including sexual violence.
 Inquiries related to the college's nondiscrimination policies should be directed to: Title IX Coordinator/Affirmative Action Officer, Danville Community College, 1008 S. Main St., Danville, VA 24541, 434.797.8524; toll free: 800.560.4291, ext.
-8524, or 434.688.0136 (VP); or email titleix@dcc.vccs.edu.
+288524, or 434.688.4764 (VP); or email titleix@danville.edu.

-Danville values Community College multi-cultural diversity of its students, faculty, and staff.
+Danville Community College values the multi-cultural diversity of its students, faculty, and staff.
 We are committed to creating and nurturing a campus environment that both welcomes and empowers all individuals.
-We recognize cultural differences of background, experience, and national origin, and we seek to promote a genuine appreciation for understanding and differences.
+We recognize cultural differences of background, experience, and national origin, and we seek to promote a genuine understanding and appreciation for these differences.
 We also seek to recognize and promote the common bonds of humanity, which cross the boundaries of cultural differences.